andyplusplus/algo-python/readme.txt

-This repository includes my code of algorithms implementation in python.
+This repository includes my algorithms implementation in python.
 It's fun to write code in different languages.